ansible-collections/community.mysql/TESTING.md

 This collection uses GitHub Actions to run ansible-test to validate its content.
 Three type of tests are used: Sanity, Integration and Units.

-The tests covers the code for plugins and roles (no role available yet, but tests are ready) and can be found here:
+The tests covers plugins and roles (no role available yet, but tests are ready) and can be found here:

 - Plugins: *.github/workflows/ansible-test-plugins.yml*
 - Roles: *.github/workflows/ansible-test-roles.yml* (unused yet)